The game Inverted Dice™

 A well-trained player always gets at least 200 points, while a beginner often lands below 100 points.

-When practising, you can use the online version below.
+When practising, you can use the online version provided below.

 Choose options